pdincubus/jquery.Shlider/README.md

 Turns a ```<ul>``` into a very simple but sexy shlidey shlider that can slide one or more list items at once.

+There's a couple of demos to see it in action: [Basic, one slide at a time](http://pdincubus.github.com/jquery.Shlider/index.html) or [Three slides at once](http://pdincubus.github.com/jquery.Shlider/multiple.html)

 ## Basic example

 ### HTML